 - Possibility of patterned surfaces with alternating hydrophilic/hydrophobic regions

-Henniker’s systems are routinely used for plasma surface treatment of PDMS in microfluidic laboratories throughout the world.
-They can operate with both oxygen and air.
-A typical process would use air and activation at low power for tens of seconds.
+Henniker Plasma systems can operate with both oxygen and air (and other gases).
+A typical PDMS bonding process would use oxygen ~ activation at low power for tens of seconds.
 The surfaces are brought into immediate contact for the best possible bonding results.

 The larger HPT-300 and HPT-500 instruments feature multiple tray-loading options and allow for increased capacity or treatment of larger devices.
 Each model of HPT plasma treatment system also features a continuously variable power level from 0-100% of full range so that power levels can be set precisely, both at low levels for activation of PDMS and at higher levels for effective cleaning and activation of glass.

 Further details of PDMS-Glass bonding for microfluidics, along with articles explaining surface energy and how long plasma treatments last, can be found in the knowledge article links below.

 A selection of recently published articles where the Henniker HPT systems are used for microfluidic research can be accessed from the following links:-